mxschmitt/golang-url-shortener/README.md

 ## Why did you built this

-Just only because I want to extend my current self hosted URL shorter (which was really messy code) with some more features and learn about new techniques like:
+Only because I just want to extend my current self hosted URL shorter (which was really messy code) with some more features and learn about new techniques like:

 - Golang unit testing
 - React